obsidianmd/obsidian-developer-docs/en/Home.md

 ## Contributing

-If you see any errors or room for improvement on this site, feel free to open an issue or pull request on [our GitHub repository](https://github.com/obsidianmd/obsidian-developer-docs).
+If you see any errors or room for improvement on this site, or want to submit a PR, feel free to open an issue on [our GitHub repository](https://github.com/obsidianmd/obsidian-developer-docs).
+Additional details are available on our [readme](https://github.com/obsidianmd/obsidian-developer-docs#readme).

 Thank you in advance for contributing!